mcknightlabs/rtmup/_posts/goal/2017-03-05-management.md

 At Industry Dive, our performance evals work like this:

 A direct report and a manager receive assessment sheets.
 The direct report self-assesses and emails the sheet to the manager.
 The manager fills out a similar assessment sheet about the direct report.
 The pair then meet at a scheduled time to go over both assessments.
-The assessments are mainly performance focused – where are you "rocking it" and where do you need to continue to grow.
+The reviews are mainly performance focused – where are you "rocking it" and where do you need to continue to grow.

 How the in-person portion of an eval is conducted is left up to each manager.